2 min read

 There’s a significant amount of risk inherent within the global supply chain.
 Whether you’re a buyer looking to ensure timely deliveries from your suppliers or a supplier who needs quicker access to capital, reverse factoring can help to reduce supply chain risk and optimize cash flow.
 Want to know more?
 Take a look at our reverse factoring definition, right here.

-Reverse factoring explained
+Reverse factoring definition

 How does reverse factoring work?

-What are the benefits of reverse factoring?
+The benefits of reverse factoring

 We can help

 GoCardless helps you automate payment collection, cutting down on the amount of admin your team needs to deal with when chasing invoices.
 Find out how GoCardless can help you with ad hoc payments or recurring payments.